acsoteldo/Where-Climate-Risk-Becomes-Household-Financial-Instability/README.md

 All tract-level datasets are joined using a standardized GEOID, while flood exposure is derived through spatial intersection with FEMA floodplain polygons (see _data/_ for questions).

-The analysis will be based on the cleaned master dataset, which includes 84 fields, among them:
+The analysis will be based on the cleaned master dataset, which has 84 fields, including:
 * "geoid": 11-digit census tract GEOID (state+county+tract).
 Join key.
 * "acs_median_hh_income": ACS median household income (USD).
 * "acs_population": ACS total population estimate.